laujan/ProposalManager/Setup/Automated Setup.md

    * The url to the app
    * The SharePoint site url
    * The app id
 2. It will generate a zip file that you can sideload to Microsoft Teams as the Proposal Manager teams add-in (the zip file will be automatically opened at the end of the execution so you don't have to locate it manually).
 If you also specified the -IncludeAddins parameter, two manifests will be generated, one for each add-in, in `\Addins\ProjectSmartLink\` and `\Addins\ProposalCreation\Manifest\` respectevely.
-Instructions on how to upload these manifests are in the getting started guide of each of them.
+Instructions on how to upload these manifests are in the Getting Started Guide of each of them.
-3. It will open your default browser in the first consent page.
+3. It will open your default browser in the first permission consent page.
 In order to get started with Proposal Manager:
    1. Log in to the page that was opened, using your admin credentials.
    2. Give consent for the permissions displayed.
 You will be redirected to the Proposal Manager login page.
-   3. Log in to Proposal Manager, again with your admin credentials.
+   3. Log in to Proposal Manager, using the button in the upper right corner of the page, again with your admin credentials.
 You will be asked for a second consent.
-Give consent on behalf of the organization.
+This time, you must give consent on behalf of the organization by clicking the corresponding checkbox.
-   4. After having given consent the second time, you will still see the Proposal Manager login page.
-At this point, change the url to go to /Setup (under the same domain).
-You'll see there the same login page.
+   4. After having given consent the second time, you will be redirected to the Proposal Manager launch screen.
+From here, you can move to https://teams.microsoft.com or open up the Microsoft Teams desktop client and upload the Proposal Manager Add-in, and complete setup.
+Continue with step 5 of the Getting Started Guide.
-   5. In the /Setup login page, sign in again, as always with your admin account.
-You'll see a third and final consent screen, which you need to accept on behalf of your organization once again.
-   6. You'll still see the sign in page.
-Click "Sign in" one last time, and the Setup page should show up.
-At this point, you can continue with step 8 of the Getting Started Guide (Guided Setup).
 4. Upload add-in manifest files to SharePoint Application Catalog:
     1. Log in to your SharePoint admin site: https://{tenant}-admin.sharepoint.com/_layouts/15/online/tenantadminapps.aspx - You need to be a Global Administrator
     2. Select the apps menu item for managing your Applications